Magnus Carlsen: 2010

 Carlsen won the 72nd Corus chess tournament played 16–31 January with 8½ points.
 His ninth-round loss to Kramnik ended a streak of 36 rated games undefeated.
-Carlsen appeared to struggle in the last round against Fabiano Caruana, but saved a draw, leaving him half a point ahead of Kramnik and Shirov.
+Carlsen struggled in the last round against Fabiano Caruana, but saved a draw, leaving him half a point ahead of Kramnik and Shirov.

-In March it was announced that Carlsen had split from Kasparov and would no longer use him as a trainer, although this was put into different context by Carlsen himself in an interview with the German magazine Der Spiegel, in which he stated that they would remain in contact and he would continue to attend training sessions with Kasparov.
-In 2011, Carlsen said: "Thanks to [Kasparov] I began to understand a whole class of positions better. ...
-Kasparov gave me a great deal of practical help."
-In 2012, when asked what he learnt from working with Kasparov, Carlsen answered: "Complex positions.
-That was the most important thing."
+In March it was announced that Carlsen had split from Kasparov and would no longer use him as a trainer, although Carlsen later stated that they would remain in contact and he would continue to attend training sessions with Kasparov.

 Carlsen shared first place alongside Ivanchuk in the Amber blindfold and rapid tournament.
 Scoring 6½/11 in the blindfold and 8/11 in the rapid, Carlsen accumulated 14½ from a possible 22 points.
-In May it was revealed that Carlsen had helped Anand prepare for the World Chess Championship 2010 against challenger Veselin Topalov, which Anand won 6½–5½ to retain the title.
+Carlsen helped Anand prepare for the World Chess Championship 2010 against Veselin Topalov, which Anand won 6½–5½ to retain the title.
 Carlsen had also helped Anand prepare for the World Chess Championships in 2007 and 2008.